Homemade Cranberry Jam

 - Place all ingredients in a medium saucepan, mix, and bring to a simmer over medium heat.

-- Transfer into a blender and puree until smooth.
+- Transfer into a blender and puree until smooth (or leave it chunky if you wish).

 - Let cool completely and transfer to a medium jar.
 Once completely cooled, close with a lid tight and refrigerate.

-- Without canning process, this jam will last about 6 weeks in the refrigerator.
+- Without canning process, this jam will last about up to 4 weeks in an airtight glass jar in the refrigerator.

 Recipes says in fridge for about 6 weeks.
 Other recipes with orange say only 2 weeks.